cityofaustin/lifefiles-verification/README.md

 ### 2. Notarization Tools

 We created the tools to allow any registered notary in the state of texas to package a digital notarization using our templates and sign it according to Verifiable Credential spec.
-These tools are embedded in the upload and notarize interface of the [MyPass web application](https://github.com/cityofaustin/mypass).
+These tools are embedded in the upload and notarize interface of the [Lifefiles web application](https://github.com/cityofaustin/lifefiles-project).

 <img src="/docs/Notarize.png" align="middle" width="800" >

 Our tool currently utilizes the Etherium distributed public ledger to record a notarization's issuance and to support privacy through decentralized public key infrastructure.
 However, our use of Etherium services is not a hard requirement of the tool or the data standard.
 By using a DID based data standard any connection to the Etherium ecosystem can be replaced with a standard web URL, and records can be stored on a standard server.
 Our team does not plan to implement these tools as stand-alone web services but we encourage others to fork our repo and extract these tools for themselves.

-More information and documentation can be found here - https://github.com/cityofaustin/mypass-verification/tree/main/src/components/NotarizePageComponents
+More information and documentation can be found here - https://github.com/cityofaustin/lifefiles-verification/tree/main/src/components/NotarizePageComponents

 ### 3. Decentralized Verification